cavefire/Bose-Homeassistant/README.md

 This is a custom component for Home Assistant to integrate with Bose soundbars / speakers.
 The speakers are controlled 100% locally.
 However, a cloud account is needed and required configured in the integration.
 Read more about this in the [BOSE Account](#bose-account) section.

-**This integration is currently in development and is not yet ready for use.**

 ## Installation

 ### Using HACS